-Our mission is to provide perfectly fitting lingerie, and in order to keep it in excellent condition it's necessary to wash your garments properly so they continue to fit well and feel fabulous.
+Our mission is to provide perfectly fitting lingerie, and in order to keep it in excellent condition it's necessary to wash your garments properly so they continue to fit well and feel fabulous, and for longer.
 Here’s our guide to washing your bra, to help you do just that.

 How Often Should You Wash Your Bra?